aaronk6/Nano-MoneyMoney/README.md

 ## Account Setup in MoneyMoney

 * Add a new account of type “Nano”
-* Enter one or more Nano addresses in the username field (comma-separated)
+* Enter one or more Nano addresses (comma-separated)
-* Enter anything in the password field (just don’t leave it blank)

 ## Known Issues and Limitations